GabMar/ApkCategoryChecker/README.md

 ## DESCRIPTION ##

-A Command-Line Program written in Java to decode the APK using ApkTool and check what Framework it's been used to build the APK.
+A Command-Line Program written in [Java](http://en.wikipedia.org/wiki/Java_%28programming_language%29) to decode an APK file or a directory containing APK files using ApkTool and check what Framework it's been used to build the APK.

 ## COMMAND LINE PARAMETERS ##